Sandtray in Therapy Helps You Access Your Deep Knowing

 Surprise – and Relief

-The amazing thing about sandtray is what can come up, and how surprised we can be by that – and at the same time how relieved we can feel to have ‘got it out there’ in a form that can be seen.
+Sandtray is amazing, because of what can come up, and how surprised we can be by that.
+And it can feel like such a relief to have ‘got it out there’ in a form that can be seen.

 Sandtray Taps into a Different Part of Your Brain